pvasek/kudu-wiki/Getting-started.md

 * Visual Studio 2012
 * IIS >= 7, configured to run ASP.NET 4.0.
 This can be installed using [WebPI](http://go.microsoft.com/fwlink/?LinkID=145505).
 * Install Git (http://git-scm.com/downloads) to the default location (we expect it in ```C:\Program Files (x86)\Git\bin```).
+* Install [Node](http://nodejs.org/).
+Node is used as part of the build process for sites.

 Note: If you manually install IIS, here is what needs to be enabled: